swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 ```

 *Tip: Unicode and ASCII are different types of character sets that can be handled by programs.
-*     For all intents and purposes, we will assume that strings are in ASCII (as per Python standard)
+*     For all intents and purposes, we will assume that strings are in ASCII (as per Python's default coding)
 *     unless otherwise stated.
-Moreover, most scientific data is stored in ASCII format as well!
+Moreover, a large amount scientific data is stored in ASCII format as well.
+*     Bear in mind that images, which also comprise a significant amount of scientific data, are stored in
+*     a binary format.

 Working with Strings